 If you’ve ever submitted an article to a newspaper or magazine, you might be familiar with the feeling of joy that comes with hearing that your piece has been accepted for publication – only for it to be crushed, almost immediately, by the disappointment in seeing the alterations the editor has decided to make to the text.

-Everybody knows the basic rule: ‘a’ is used before words where the h is pronounced, as in a hat or a house, and ‘an‘ before words where the h is silent, as in an hour or an honour.
+Everyone knows the basic rule: ‘a’ is used before words where the H is pronounced, as in a hat or a house, and ‘an‘ before words where the H is silent: an hour or an honour.

-But many seem to ignore the extended rule that ‘an’ can be used before words beginning with h whether or not the h is silent, if the first syllable of the word is unstressed: an historical event or an hysterical pregnancy.
-Many follow this rule in speech, often without knowing it.
-But not in writing.
+But many people seem to ignore that ‘an’ can also be used before words beginning with a voiced H if the first syllable of the word is unstressed: an historical event, or an hysterical pregnancy.
+Many follow this extended rule in speech.
+Not in writing.